Code-Institute-Submissions/MS1-Bere-Cu-Miere/README.md

 * Google Pixel
 * Galaxy S9.

+Various examples of multiple screen sizes on different pages of the site can be found [here](https://github.com/Magnusson95/MS1-Bere-Cu-Miere/tree/master/wireframes)

 ### Issues and Resolutions

 * Firefox was not showing text in event page when hovering on event posters.
 Instead of using opacities and multiple z-index functions, which worked on the other browsers tested, I simplified my code to only adjust the bottom layer of the event card (the underlying text) with a z-index and remove all opacity functions; this fixed the bug.